 The I/O connector is a standard sex circular CPC connector from AMP.
 This connector was specifically chosen for its rugged industrial design and its metal insulation characteristics for EMI/RFI noise immunity.
-The control can ship with two different versions of I/O in this one connector style.
-One style is single ended I/O (Type "P" configuration) and the other is double-ended I/O (Type "M" configuration).

 In the single ended I/O scheme, a ground is provided on the I/O pin.
-In the double-ended approach, both the positive and negative pins for the I/O point are provided to the user.
-The advantage to single ended I/O is that it takes one pin for each point versus two for the double-ended I/O scheme increasing the total number of I/O points available to the user.
+The advantage to single ended I/O is that it takes one pin for each point versus two for the double-ended I/O scheme, thus increasing the total number of I/O points available to the user.